Lung Cancer Treatment

-Lung cancer is a cancer that starts in the lungs.
+Lung cancer is a cancer that starts in the lungs and can be treated with various types of cancer treatments depending on the stage and type.
 When a person has lung cancer, they have abnormal cells that cluster together to form a tumor.
 Unlike normal cells, cancer cells grow without order or control and destroy the healthy lung tissue around them.
 These types of tumors are called malignant tumors.

 Many people with lung cancer don’t have symptoms until the disease is in its later stages.
 There are very few nerve endings in the lungs.
 A tumor could be in the lungs without causing pain or discomfort.
 When symptoms are present, they are different in each person but may include: